mattsteeldue/vforth-next/SD/tools/vForth/util/vforth-0.1.3.README.md

 first, warning that unsaved changes are lost, and does nothing if the two copies are identical.
 Useful to bring back a file edited inside vForth on the Spectrum side.

+## Run file in CSpect

+Sends the active file (like *Send file to SD image*), starts CSpect and makes it run that file.
+A typical use is launching a single tutorial or demo, e.g.
+`tutorial/054-dma.f`, straight from the editor.

+How it works: your `/nextzxos/autoexec.bas` is copied, inside the image, to `/nextzxos/autoexec-vforth.bas`, and `autoexec.bas` is replaced by a short
+program: it sets the colours (`LAYER 1,2 : PAPER 0`), **puts your original back first** (`.cp --force`), then runs `.cd <vforth.sdDestPrefix>` and `.vforth <path>.f` (vForth opens `!Blocks-64.bin`, `inc/` and `lib/` relative to the current directory).
+CSpect is started and VS Code does not wait for
+it: the swap lasts only the few seconds of boot, whatever way vForth is left and whenever CSpect is closed, so several instances on different files are possible.
+Caution: they would all share the same SD image file, and a second launch within the boot time of the first replaces the program it has yet to read.
+If a run fails half way, a leftover `autoexec-vforth.bas` is kept as the original by the next run, and *vForth: Restore autoexec.bas in SD image* puts it back by hand.

+Set `vforth.cspectPath` (the `CSpect.exe` itself, not a shortcut) and, if needed, `vforth.cspectArgs` (default `-esc -w4 -zxnext -nextrom`;
+`-mmc=<vforth.sdImage>` is added if missing).
+Needs `vforth.sdImage` and `hdfmonkey` like the other SD tools.

 ## Open Screen #